Ibejii: 2017: GreenWhiteDope 001 and GreenWhiteDope 002 debut albums

 In 2017 Ibejii released his debut studio albums, GreenWhiteDope 001 and GreenWhiteDope 002 which he launched together, Pulse Nigeria described the project as "a tasteful party: one who seeks to paint pictures, tell stories and drive action with the power of his music."
-The album received critical reviews from music critics and journalists and was endorsed and aired on radio stations like Classic Fm and Beat Fm.
-Same year, 3 songs from the album which includes "Ojo", "Kirakita" and "Alejo" were accompanied with music videos.
-The videos depicts storytelling and portrays African culture.
+The same year, three songs from the album, "Ojo", "Kirakita" and "Alejo" were accompanied with music videos.
+The videos depicted storytelling and portrayed African culture.

 2018–2021: Tribal Marks, Music Saved My Life, Ìlù Ìlú and Intermission

-He followed GreenWhiteDope 001 and GreenWhiteDope 002 with a third studio album, Tribal Marks released in 2018, which was noted for it's storytelling, African rhythms and classic jazz.
-As well as themes of spirituality, love, politics, and menace and perils in the society.
+He followed GreenWhiteDope 001 and GreenWhiteDope 002 with a third studio album, Tribal Marks released in 2018, "which was noted for its storytelling, African rhythms and classic jazz".
+"As well as themes of spirituality, love, politics, and menace and perils in the society".
 According to him, the album is a celebration of man, culture people and our place society.
 The Guardian described the project as "an establishment of Ibejii’s leading status within the alternative music universe".
-The following year, Ibejii released his 4th studio album MSML (Music Saved My Life).
-Since then he has released 3 more studio albums, including Ìlù Ìlú his 5th studio album released in 2020, and Intermission, his 6th project released in 2021 which won the Best alternative album at the Headies Awards of 2022, also "Gonto" the lead single for the album was nominated for Best alternative song same year at the Headies 2022."Gonto" which he said was inspired by the actions of Nigerian youths during the End SARS protest was later accompanied with a music video which starred some of Nollywood actors and actresses, and was short lived on stage at Terra Kulture in Lagos, Nigeria.
-Ibejii songs has been featured on movies like The Wedding Party, Catch.er, and Chief Daddy.
+The following year, Ibejii released his fourth studio album MSML (Music Saved My Life).
+Since then he has released three more studio albums, including Ìlù Ìlú his fifth studio album released in 2020, and Intermission, his sixth collection released in 2021, which won the Best alternative album at the Headies Awards of 2022, "Gonto", the lead single from the album, was nominated for Best alternative song at the Headies 2022.
+"Gonto", which he said was inspired by the actions of Nigerian youths during the End SARS protest, was later accompanied with a music video, which starred some of Nollywood actors and actresses, and was short lived on stage at Terra Kulture in Lagos, Nigeria.
+Ibejii songs has been featured on movies including The Wedding Party, Catch.er, and Chief Daddy.

 2022–present: POST-19

-POST-19 his 6th project was released in 2022.
-A 7-track studio album which was later accompanied with music videos each.
+POST-19 his seventh album was released in 2022.
+A seven-track studio album which was later accompanied with music videos each.
 Business Day in Nigeria described POST-19 as "Ibejii's hyperbolic emotional encounter with lockdown and its offerings which meanders through the innocence and transition of time, life and love and also highlights other issues".
 A listening party was held for the album at Ikoyi, Lagos State which welcomed guests like Motolani Alake, and Brand Ambassador at Diageo, Tinya Alonge.